prashant3123/Monsoon/README.md

 C. T. Sabeerali, R. S. Ajayamohan, D. Giannakis, and A. J. Majda, “Extraction and prediction of indices for monsoon intraseasonal oscillations: an approach based on nonlinear Laplacian spectral analysis,” Climate Dynamics, Dec 2017. https://link.springer.com/content/pdf/10.1007%2Fs00382-016-3491-y.pdf

-I obtained MISO1 and MISO2 data computed using Nonlinear Laplacian Spectral Analysis of OLR in the Indian region through Dr. R.S Ajayamohan, one of the co-authors of the paper discussed above.
+I obtained MISO1 and MISO2 data computed using Nonlinear Laplacian Spectral Analysis of OLR in the Indian region from Dr. R.S Ajayamohan, one of the co-authors of the paper discussed above.
+MISO1 and MISO2 data is in 'miso.nc' file in this repository.
 I then computed MISO phases (1-8) when the amplitude was greater than 1.5 as defined in the paper.
 I labelled the phase as phase 0 when the amplitude was less than 1.5